avengerandy/Text2Focus/README.md

 ![crop_mode.png](https://raw.githubusercontent.com/avengerandy/Text2Focus/master/img/crop_mode.png)

 - **Precise Crop Mode** involves using `SlidingWindowProcessor`, a brute-force method that scans all possible solutions.
 This results in many potential solutions, so it's recommended to use `DividedParetoFront` for acceleration.
 This helps speed up the processing without losing accuracy.
-You can check `example_server_sliding_processor.py` for more details.
+You can check `SlidingFocusTemplate` in `template.py` for more details.

 - **Approximation Crop Mode** uses `GeneWindowGenerator` to generate approximate solutions within a fixed time frame.
 Since the genetic algorithm produces fewer solutions, `ParetoFront` can be used directly without the need for additional acceleration.
-You can refer to `example_server_gene_window.py` for how this is implemented.
+You can check `GeneFocusTemplate` in `template.py` for more details.

 #### Fill Mode